tjbz101/tjbz101.github.io/README.md

           case 'Tourna Premier Poly': reviewText = 'Tourna Premier Poly, a polyester from Tourna, offers good spin and durability.
 Reviews commend its value, though it may feel harsh for some players.'; break;
           case 'Wilson Extreme Octane': reviewText = 'Wilson Extreme Octane, a synthetic gut from Wilson, delivers a lively response with good control.
 Reviews note its affordability and decent durability.'; break;
           case 'Wilson Hollowcore 16': reviewText = 'Wilson Hollowcore 16, a synthetic gut from Wilson, provides a unique hollow design for power.
 Limited feedback suggests a soft, lively feel.'; break;
           case 'Wilson Hyperlast': reviewText = 'Wilson Hyperlast, a polyester from Wilson, offers control and durability.
-Users recall its firm feel, though age may affect performance.'; break;
+Users recall its firm feel.'; break;
           case 'Wilson NXT with Duramax 15': reviewText = 'Wilson NXT with Duramax 15, a multifilament from Wilson, combines plush comfort with enhanced durability.
 Players love its power and gut-like response.'; break;
           case 'Wilson Poly Last': reviewText = 'Wilson Poly Last, a polyester from Wilson, offers solid control and durability, though its age may reduce elasticity.
 Users note a stiff feel, ideal for baseline play if stored well.'; break;
           case 'Wilson SGX': reviewText = 'Wilson SGX, a synthetic gut from Wilson, provides a balanced feel with vibrant colors.
 Users enjoy its versatility and budget-friendly price.'; break;